 In 1570, the town hall was the venue for the Peace Congress to end the war between Sweden and Denmark.
 After the destructions in the years 1659 and 1677, during the invasions of the Brandenburgians it was rebuilt in the baroque style.
 Among other things, the arcades were bricked up, thanks to which the internal usable space was increased.
 The town hall also gained an additional storey, at the expense of the upper part of the ground floor shopping hall, where an additional window line was introduced.

 It served a town hall function until 1879 and from 1937 until destruction during World War II.
+Paradoxically, the burnout of the interiors revealed then the medieval structure of the building.
 It was rebuilt in 1972-1975 for the needs of the National Museum in Szczecin.

 The building was founded on a rectangular plan with dimensions of 14.5 x 34.6 meters as a two-storey block crowned by a gable roof.
 Inside, the cellars were divided into three main parts: a two-bay merchant space, which was later used as a wine bar and municipal pub, a warehouse section extended beyond the perimeter wall to the west, and prison cells under the arcades, which were connected by a circular staircase with a courtroom on level of the second floor.
 A two-nave ground floor room was the main merchant hall, to which the entrance led directly from the arcades.
 From it a timber staircase led to the next floor, where councilors were discussing in the room above the hall, and court proceedings with the lay judges were taking place over the arcades.